 Benefits of Modernizing a Legacy Banking System

-Upgrading a legacy platform is a daunting task, but it can’t be avoided if banks and neobanks want to stay in the market and thrive.
-While the high costs of transformation have held back most banking organizations, the benefits of legacy modernization outweigh them:
+Upgrading a legacy platform can be a daunting task, but it is necessary for banks and neobanks to stay competitive.
+Although the high costs of transformation have held back many banking organizations, the benefits of legacy modernization outweigh them:

-• A new level of digital capabilities.
-Artificial intelligence, machine learning, data analytics, cloud computing, blockchain, and other technologies cannot be leveraged on the basis of an existing platform.
+- Achieving a new level of digital capabilities.
+Leveraging artificial intelligence, machine learning, data analytics, cloud computing, blockchain, and other technologies requires a platform designed specifically for them; they cannot be effectively utilized on an outdated platform.

-• Streamlined business processes.
-Sometimes the integration of custom, leading-edge software into legacy systems is very time-consuming and labor-intensive, or even not possible.
-For example, old systems don’t have built-in data pipelines that can leverage the latest analytics tools.
-This is a substantial drawback that slows down the development of new digital products.
+- Streamlined business processes.
+Integrating custom, leading-edge software into legacy systems can sometimes be very time-consuming and labor-intensive, or even impossible.
+For example, old systems may lack built-in data pipelines that can leverage the latest analytics tools.
+This substantial drawback slows down the development of new digital products.

-• Less regulatory pressure.
-Financial institutions with a presence in multiple markets must comply with a whole host of regulations.
-This requires robust digital solutions across the financial services enterprise.
-Developing APIs for legacy financial services software is not as easy as it is for newer technologies.
+- Reduced regulatory pressure.
+Financial institutions with a presence in multiple markets must comply with a wide range of regulations.
+This necessitates robust digital solutions across the financial services enterprise.
+Developing APIs for legacy financial services software is not as simple as it is for newer technologies.

-• Optimized operating expenses.
+- Optimized operating expenses.
 Although modernizing legacy software in the banking sector requires a considerable initial investment, the cost of maintaining the new software is often significantly lower than for a legacy system.
-Aside from licensing costs, legacy banking apps require an additional software layer to integrate with newer technologies.
-It must be built on top of a core system, which is a substantial investment, and even after completion, it is not guaranteed to work efficiently.
+In addition to licensing costs, legacy banking apps require an additional software layer to integrate with newer technologies.
+This layer must be built on top of a core system, which is a substantial investment.
+Even after its completion, it is not guaranteed to work efficiently.

-• Capitalizing on data.
-Upgraded banking software uses a far more efficient approach to data management.
-It ensures that no revenue is lost where it can be earned.
-This way, banks can offer customized products and services based on customer data analysis.
+- Capitalizing on data.
+Upgraded banking software uses a far more efficient approach to data management, ensuring that no revenue is lost where it can be earned.
+This way, banks can offer customized products and services based on the analysis of customer data.

-You’ve already understood that legacy systems are hindering your business initiatives and need to be updated.
-But where to start?
-We recommend you follow this strategy step by step.
+If you’ve recognized that legacy systems are hindering your business initiatives and need to be updated, you may be wondering where to start.
+We recommend following this strategy step by step.

 There are six key drivers (issues, concerns, or impediments caused by the legacy application).
-Three of these drivers are connected with business processes, and the other three – with IT.
+Three of these drivers are related to business processes, while the other three are related to IT.